chirun-ncl/chirun/README.md

 Chirun produces flexible and accessible course notes, in a variety of formats, from LaTeX or Markdown source.
 It is aimed primarily at notes in the mathematical sciences.

-This repository, `chirun`, is a python package providing the command line interface for building notes with Chirun.
+This repository, `chirun`, is the source code of the Chirun Python package, providing the command line interface for building content.

+## Documentation

+The Chirun documentation, including infromation about the [Chirun Public Content Builder](https://mas-coursebuild.ncl.ac.uk/public/) and
+Chirun LTI Provider tool can be found at https://chirun.readthedocs.io/en/latest/

 ### How it works
 A set of course notes are provided in either Markdown or LaTeX along with a configuration file `config.yml`.
 The `chirun` command then builds the requested outputs based on the contents of the configuration file.